So, you want to start a YouTube channel?

 Still, this was grueling, and I came to a realization that I’m not made for that lifestyle.
 Work my butt off in college, only to work for someone else my entire life?
 Nope, that’s not how it was going to end.

 This time, the outcome will be different!
 I’ll invest 100% of my efforts to make a Youtube career, and whether it took me 5 or even 10 years, I’ll come out on top!

 What not to do if you want to grow your YouTube channel?

 - Do not buy views.
 If the views are poor quality or low retention or coming from blacklisted sources, you’ll more likely get your video banned rather than ranked.
 Btw, traffic isn’t always good – focus on quality traffic that converts well, not just numbers.
-I don’t see the point of spending money get millions of views that are not even monetizable.
+I don’t see the point of spending money to get millions of views that are not even monetizable.

 - Never do Sub4Sub.
 You don’t want a subscriber with no intentions of watching your videos.
-This strategy will leave you with a significant amount of subscribers that won’t watch your videos when you upload them, your CTR and your views to subscriber ratio will be really bad and YouTube algorithm will see your content as low-quality content.
+This strategy will leave you with a significant amount of subscribers that won’t watch your videos when you upload them, your CTR and your views to subscriber ratio will be really bad and the YouTube algorithm will see your content as low-quality content.

 How to Get Your Youtube Channel Out There